sriramarji/gh-actions-course-muller/README.md

 githubactions prac and examples.
-This has been edited again to check
+This has been edited.